daredevilx616/MCPDataLakeAgent/README.md

 ## Wiring an OpenAI agent to the MCP server

-1. Use the CLI agent for turnkey experimentation, or
-2. Configure an OpenAI "Models" agent (Assistants API or Responses API with MCP support) and pass `mcp.json` in your IDE/tooling so the agent can call `analytics-sqlite`.
+Configure an OpenAI "Models" agent (Assistants API or Responses API with MCP support) and pass `mcp.json` in your IDE/tooling so the agent can call `analytics-sqlite`.

 At runtime, the AI agent can:
 - call `describe_schema` to scope available tables,